jeremiah-tay/mental_health_agentic_chatbot/README.md

   1. Go to https://platform.openai.com/api-keys
   2. Create a new API key
   3. Copy and paste into `.env`

-- **Supabase Credentials**:
-  1. Create a project at https://supabase.com
-  2. Go to Project Settings > API
-  3. Copy the Project URL and Service Role Key
-  4. Ensure PGVector extension is enabled in your database

 ### 5. Google Calendar Setup